Quicklinks:

 - Results in a clean joint, but some buffing may be required.

-SOLDERING: The joining of two metals using lead-based or tin-based alloy solder filler metal that melts below 500 degrees F.
+Soldering: The joining of two metals using lead-based or tin-based alloy solder filler metal that melts below 500 degrees F.

 Adhesives